-3-digit number + 3-digit number, no exchange
+3-digit number + 3-dig it

+exchange

 Use place value equipment to make a representation of a calculation.
-This may or may not be structured in a place value grid.
+This may or number, no may not be structured in a place value grid.
+Represent the place value grid with equipment to model the stages of column addition.